swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 ## Introduction

-This proposal is the first part of a group of changes we're considering in a [design document for improving the UI of the generics model].
+This proposal is the first part of a group of changes we're considering in a [design document for improving the UI of the generics model](https://forums.swift.org/t/improving-the-ui-of-generics/22814).
 We'll try to make this proposal stand alone to describe opaque return types, their design, and motivation, but we also recommend reading the design document for more in-depth exploration of the relationships among other features we're considering.
 We'll link to relevant parts of that document throughout this proposal.

-This specific proposal addresses the problem of [type-level abstraction for returns].
-Many libraries consist composable generic components.
+This specific proposal addresses the problem of [type-level abstraction for returns](https://forums.swift.org/t/improving-the-ui-of-generics/22814#heading--missing-type-level-abstraction).
+Many libraries consist of composable generic components.
 For example, a graphics library might provide primitive types for basic shapes:

 ```swift
 protocol Shape {